jdegand/link-sharing-app-backend/README.md

 - JJWT implementation is changing in the near future (recommendation is to wait until `1.0` release).
 - Extend CRUD functionality
 - Problem when user logs in for the second time -> the refresh token still exists and this causes a conflict issue
-- Frontend issue with the image send back not as a Multipart file but as a string - changed to use String and thus profile images can be optional.
+- There is a frontend issue where the image sent back is as a string (not as a Multipart file).
+I changed to use the ProfileDto to use String.
+Now, profile images can be optional.
+I need to check my frontend application to see what is wrong (or leave it since it is working).

 ## Useful Resources